Self-parenting

 Another way of seeing self-parenting through a different perspective is first off knowing that usually some individuals are not strong when it comes to dealing with problems with their inner self; they usually need a mentor with positive feedback, there to guide them with certain strategies and most of all to overcome obstacles.
 Most of the time when they are in need to dealing with the forces of reality, they may place too much pressure on certain people.

-The individual quality of a person's self-parenting style is said to closely resemble the specific style of parenting he or she received growing up as child.
+The individual quality of a person's self-parenting style is said to closely resemble the specific style of parenting they received growing up as child.